Reeves interrupted by pro-Gaza heckler during Labour conference speech

 Two pro-Palestinian groups claimed responsibility for the protest after the man was quickly bundled out of the conference hall on Monday afternoon.

-Rachel Reeves said Labour was “not a party of protest” as a pro-Gaza demonstrator interrupted her annual speech to the Labour party conference.
+Rachel Reeves said Labour was “not a party of protest” as a pro-Gaza demonstrator interrupted her annual speech at the party’s annual conference.

 The Chancellor told the heckler “we understand your cause” and highlighted the Government’s recognition of Palestinian statehood after her address was disrupted by shouts of “mass starvation” and “genocide.”